 Because there is an increased risk of problems, such as endometrial cancer and osteoporosis, with taking hormonal therapy for a long time, the committee agreed that healthcare professionals should discuss the potential benefits and risks with women to help them make an informed choice about their treatment.

-The draft guideline, which is available for public consultation until 6 March, also recommends that women who are having a mastectomy should be offered breast reconstruction at the same time with all appropriate breast reconstruction options - whether or not these are available locally.
+The guideline also recommends that women who are having a mastectomy should be offered breast reconstruction at the same time with all appropriate breast reconstruction options - whether or not these are available locally.

 Breast cancer is the most common cancer in the UK, with approximately 54,000 new cases of invasive disease and around 7,000 new cases of pre-invasive disease diagnosed annually.
 Most of the breast cancers occur in women, but just over 300 men in the UK are also diagnosed with invasive breast cancer every year.

 Early breast cancer, which is potentially curable, is diagnosed when the cancer is only found in the breast and the lymph nodes nearby (most often under the arm), and has not spread to other parts of the body.
 Most people diagnosed with breast cancer each year in the UK have early breast cancer.

 Professor Mark Baker, director of the centre for guidelines at NICE, said: “Although breast cancer survival rates have improved over recent decades, it remains the leading cause of death in women aged 35-49.